JD-Vellino/sim-state-engine/README.md

-# SIM — Deterministic SOC State Engine
+* SIM (Security Incident Manager) — Deterministic SOC State Engine A deterministic, state-driven SOC incident engine built on top of Wazuh telemetry, with a causality engine and time-aware global context.

-A deterministic, state-driven SOC incident engine built on top of Wazuh telemetry.
+SIM ingests security events into structured state, correlates activity across time windows, and manages incidents through controlled, rule-based lifecycle logic.
+Threat intelligence is resolved locally and offline — MITRE ATT&CK, CVE/NVD, protocols, and services — with no external dependencies.

-SIM ingests security events into structured state, correlates activity across time, maps MITRE ATT&CK techniques locally (offline), and manages incidents through controlled, rule-based lifecycle logic.
+Jarvis, the AI interpretation layer, receives a deterministic report from the engine and summarizes findings with recommended next steps.
+It is never the source of security truth.

-AI is used strictly as an interpretation layer — never as the source of security truth.
+The platform is AI-agnostic by design.
+Swapping to a better local model requires no architectural changes.

 ![SIM Platform Diagram](asset/sim.svg)